-I am originally from the Netherlands and currently based out of Hong Kong now.
+I am originally from the Netherlands and am currently based out of Hong Kong now.
 My background is in technology.
 I used to run the Technology Group for IBM out of Japan for the Asian market.
-I have been working for some other companies as well.
+I have worked for some other companies as well.

 This is my third startup and EcoMatcher is very much a Technology company.